ethereum/hive/simulators/ethereum/engine/suites/withdrawals/README.md

 ## Shanghai Fork
 - Genesis Shanghai: Tests the withdrawals fork happening since genesis (e.g. on a testnet).
 - Shanghai Fork on Block 1: Tests the withdrawals fork happening directly after genesis.
 - Shanghai Fork on Block 2: Tests the transition to the withdrawals fork after a single block has happened.
-Block 1 is sent with invalid non-null withdrawals payload and client is expected to respond with the appropriate error.
+Block 1 is used to send invalid non-null withdrawals payload.
 - Shanghai Fork on Block 3: Tests the transition to the withdrawals fork after two blocks have happened.
-Block 2 is sent with invalid non-null withdrawals payload (both in `engine_newPayloadV2` and the attributes of `engine_forkchoiceUpdatedV2`) and client is expected to respond with the appropriate error.
+Block 1 and 2 are used to send invalid non-null withdrawals payload.
+- `INVALID` response on corrupted block hash on `engine_newPayloadV2`

+All test cases contain following verifications:
+- Verify client responds with error -32602 on the following scenarios:
+  - Send `ExecutionPayloadV2` using a custom valid (correct BlockHash) execution payload that includes an empty array for withdrawals on `timestamp < SHANGHAI_TIMESTAMP` using `engine_newPayloadV2`
+  - Send `PayloadAttributesV2` using an empty array for withdrawals on `timestamp < SHANGHAI_TIMESTAMP` using `engine_forkchoiceUpdatedV2`
+  - Send `ExecutionPayloadV1` using a custom valid (correct BlockHash) execution payload that includes `null` as withdrawals on `timestamp >= SHANGHAI_TIMESTAMP` using `engine_newPayloadV2`
+  - Send `PayloadAttributesV2` using `null` for withdrawals on `timestamp < SHANGHAI_TIMESTAMP` using `engine_forkchoiceUpdatedV2`
+- Use `engine_forkchoiceUpdatedV2` and `engine_newPayloadV2` to send pre-Shanghai payloads/payload attributes, and verify method call succeeds.
+- Use `engine_getPayloadV2` to get a pre-Shanghai payload, and verify method call succeeds

 ## Withdrawals
 - Withdraw to a single account: Make multiple withdrawals to a single account.